evanca/quick-portfolio/index.md

 ---

-## The Memorial and Monument Density - University of Missouri's Campus
+## The Memorial/Monument Density - University of Missouri's Campus

 **What does the University of Missouri memorialize and where?**
 > "The past is potentially contested terrain and where memorials are located - relative to a sense of time and place - plays a critical role in shaping what (and who) is ultimately remembered and forgotten" (Dwyer and Alderman, 2008).